-The return of funds policy for financial aid recipients applies to tuition, fees and book/supply charges.
-The return of funds policy for financial aid recipients differs from the Southwestern Illinois College refund policy found in the college catalog.
+The return of funds policy for financial aid recipients applies to tuition, fees, and book/supply charges.
+It is important to note that the return of funds policy for financial aid recipients differs from the Southwestern Illinois College (SWIC) refund policy found in the college catalog.

 A student is subject to the federal return of funds policy if he/she:

-•Withdraws or is withdrawn by the instructor for excessive absences from ALL financial aid eligible enrolled hours on or before the 60% point in time of the enrollment period.
+- Withdraws or is withdrawn by the instructor for excessive absences from ALL financial aid eligible enrolled hours or before the 60% point in time of the enrollment period.

 Calculating the Return of Funds

-Financial Aid and Student Employment will calculate the student’s liability for return of funds using the formula provided by the U.S. Department of Education.
+The Financial Aid Office will calculate the student’s liability for the return of funds using the formula provided by the U.S. Department of Education.
 Students are advised to obtain an accounting of their return of funds liability from the Financial Aid and Student Employment Office before withdrawing from all classes.

-Within 30 days of notification of the date of the student’s complete withdrawal from financial aid eligible classes, SWIC will:
+Within 30 days of notification of the date of the student’s complete withdrawal from classes, SWIC will:

-•Repay the school portion of return of funds liability.
+- Repay the school portion of the return of funds liability.
 The student will be billed for this liability.